varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (2) Batch size scheduling
 Choosing a batch size involves a tradeoff:
 1) Smaller batch sizes are more token-efficient.
 For a fixed token budget, above a certain point, increasing the batch size will worsen final model performance.
+Above this point, the gradient signal we get from a single batch becomes saturated, and increasing the batch size just wastes tokens.
 2) Training at higher batch sizes is faster for various reasons: GPUs parallelize over the batch dimension, DDP is easy, every step incurs overhead (optimizers, comms, etc.)

 A *critical batch size* $B_{\text{critical}}$  balances both of these considerations: low enough to be token-efficient, and high enough to be speed-efficient.